Caesarean section: Adhesions

-The risk of adhesion formation is one reason why vaginal delivery is usually considered safer than elective caesarean section where there is no medical indication for section for either maternal or fetal reasons.
+The risk of adhesion formation is one reason why vaginal delivery is usually considered safer than elective caesarean section, where there is no medical indication for section for either maternal or fetal reasons.

 Child

 Non-medically indicated (elective) childbirth before 39 weeks gestation "carry significant risks for the baby with no known benefit to the mother."
-Newborn mortality at 37 weeks may be up to 3 times the number at 40 weeks and is elevated compared to 38 weeks gestation.
-These early-term births were associated with more death during infancy, compared to those occurring at 39 to 41 weeks (full-term).
+Newborn mortality at 37 weeks may be up to 3 times the number at 40 weeks and is elevated compared to 38 weeks of gestation.
+These early-term births were associated with more deaths during infancy, compared to those occurring at 39 to 41 weeks (full-term).
 Researchers in one study and another review found many benefits to going full term, but no adverse effects in the health of the mothers or babies.

-The American Congress of Obstetricians and Gynecologists and medical policymakers review research studies and find more incidence of suspected or proven sepsis, RDS, hypoglycemia, need for respiratory support, need for NICU admission, and need for hospitalization > 4–5 days.
-In the case of caesarean sections, rates of respiratory death were 14 times higher in pre-labor at 37 compared with 40 weeks gestation, and 8.2 times higher for pre-labor caesarean at 38 weeks.
+The American Congress of Obstetricians and Gynecologists and medical policymakers review research studies and find more incidence of suspected or proven sepsis, RDS, hypoglycemia, need for respiratory support, need for NICU admission, and need for hospitalization greater than 4–5 days.
+In the case of caesarean sections, rates of respiratory death were 14 times higher in pre-labor at 37 weeks compared with 40 weeks of gestation, and 8.2 times higher for pre-labor caesarean at 38 weeks.
 In this review, no studies found decreased neonatal morbidity due to non-medically indicated (elective) delivery before 39 weeks.

 For otherwise healthy twin pregnancies where both twins are head down a trial of vaginal delivery is recommended at between 37 and 38 weeks.
 Vaginal delivery, in this case, does not worsen the outcome for either infant as compared with caesarean section.
 There is some controversy on the best method of delivery where the first twin is head first and the second is not, but most obstetricians will recommend normal delivery unless there are other reasons to avoid vaginal birth.
 When the first twin is not head down, a caesarean section is often recommended.
 Regardless of whether the twins are delivered by section or vaginally, the medical literature recommends delivery of dichorionic twins at 37 weeks, and monochorionic twins (identical twins sharing a placenta) by 36 weeks due to the increased risk of stillbirth in monochorionic twins who remain in utero after 37 weeks.
 The consensus is that late preterm delivery of monochorionic twins is justified because the risk of stillbirth for post-37-week delivery is significantly higher than the risks posed by delivering monochorionic twins near term (i.e., 36–37 weeks).

-The consensus concerning monoamniotic twins (identical twins sharing an amniotic sac), the highest risk type of twins, is that they should be delivered by caesarean section at or shortly after 32 weeks since the risks of intrauterine death of one or both twins are higher after this gestation than the risk of complications of prematurity.
+The consensus concerning monoamniotic twins (identical twins sharing an amniotic sac), the highest risk type of twins, is that they should be delivered by caesarean section at or shortly after 32 weeks, since the risks of intrauterine death of one or both twins are higher after this gestation than the risk of complications of prematurity.

-In a research study widely publicized, singleton children born earlier than 39 weeks may have developmental problems, including slower learning in reading and math.
+In a widely publicized research study, singleton children born earlier than 39 weeks may have developmental problems, including slower learning in reading and math.